 Growing Aloe Outdoors: Although aloe can handle a brief frost, it can only be successfully grown outdoors in USDA Zones 9 and above.
 Here the difficulty is controlling water.
 Aloe can go for months without water, but too much rainfall will rot the roots.
-Do not give them any supplemental water during rainy season.
+Do not give the plants any supplemental water during the rainy season.
 Most aloes go dormant in the winter and won’t require any water at all, provided they received sufficient water during the growing season.
 If your climate is rainy during the winter, consider planting your aloe in gravel or stones.
 They will allow the water to run off.

 Growing Potted Aloe Vera, Indoors or Out:

 - Soil - Soil needs to be well-draining.
 In its natural habitat, Aloe generally grows on slopes so that good drainage is guaranteed.
-To insure drainage in a pot, you can use a special cactus potting soil or mix in some perlite or coarse sand and make your own mix.
+To ensure drainage in a pot, you can use a special cactus potting soil or mix in some perlite or coarse sand and make your own mix.